The Secret to a Great Speech

 “Your most memorable words, just several of them, will serve as the takeaway.
 While few people remember Winston Churchill's 1946 speech in Fulton, Missouri, everyone knows its central phrase, “iron curtain.”
 It became the metaphor for the Cold War.”

-Once, I had to write remarks for a high-profile university leader about a bill banning tuition hikes.
-It was a hot, controversial topic.
+Once, I had to write remarks for a university leader about a bill that banned tuition hikes.
+It was a hot topic.
 I knew there would be lots of press at the hearing.
-Before I wrote the speech, I wrote the quote I wanted to be remembered.
-It ended up being the one line an important reporter tweeted.
+Before I wrote the speech, I wrote the quote I wanted people to remember.
+In the end, that was the line that an important reporter tweeted.

 The rest of the speech didn’t matter.
 Of course, it was important to show that the president understood the facts and political realities.
-But in the end, the speech was building to one point.
-(It worked.
-The bill died).
+But the speech was building to one point.

-I could have stressed over all the details I needed to fill on the blank page of those remarks.
-Instead, I anchored the speech around that tweet.
+I could have stressed over all the details needed to fill that blank page.
+Instead, I anchored the speech around that line.

-The most famous speeches are remembered for one line or phrase:
+The most famous speeches are remembered for one phrase:

-• “We must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.” - Dwight Eisenhower, Farewell Address, (1961).
+• “We must guard against the acquisition of unwarranted influence…by the military-industrial complex.” - Dwight Eisenhower, Farewell Address (1961)

 Next